 Although no accommodation other than camping is available on the Channel Islands themselves, the city of Ventura is a great base for exploring them.

 As well as ideally situated for catching a ferry from the harbor to visit Channel Islands National Park, Ventura is a destination in its own right.
-Spend some time at San Buenaventura State Beach or visit Surfer's Point - a favourite amongst water sport fans.
+Spend some time at San Buenaventura State Beach or visit Surfer's Point - a favorite amongst water sport fans.

 Stylish rooms, fully equipped fitness center and balcony rooms that come complete with a calming aromatherapy kit, are just some of the fantastic amenities offered in this delightful hotel.